 The critically-acclaimed multimedia production of a Scot’s journey to the Western Front in World War One in songs, music and poems.

-This concert was recorded in front of a capacity audience in the Victoria Hall, Selkirk on Sunday 5th August 2018.
+This concert was recorded in front of a capacity audience in the Victoria Halls, Selkirk on Sunday 5th August 2018.

 Devised, written and directed by Ian McCalman.
 The concert is narrated by BBC Radio Scotland presenter Iain Anderson.
 The entire cast: